 5. They give, and discuss, candid and respectful feedback, frequently.

-When you read these 5 things, how do they line up with your experience?
+How do these five characteristics line up with your experience?
 As a leader, what do you do daily that has helped you to be effective?